luizbafilho/helm-chart-publisher/README.md

 ## Notes
-This project is in a very early stage, suggestions are very welcome as PRs.
-Open an issue if the documentation it's not clear or you have any questions.
+This project is at a very early stage, suggestions are, as always, very welcome in the form of PR's.
+If you feel the documentation it's not clear or you have any questions, please open an issue for that.